inspec/inspec/docs/dev/filtertable-internals.md

 Lines 107-110 loop over the provided Hash `conditions`.
 It repeatedly downfilters `filtered_raw_data` by calling the private method `filter_raw_data` on it.  `filter_raw_data` does some syntactic sugaring for common types, Ints and Floats and Regexp matching.
 Additionally, the 107-110 loop builds up the stringification tracker, `new_criteria_string`, by stringifying the field name and target value.

-BUG: (Issue 2943) - Lines 107-110 do not validate the names of the provided fields.

-Line 115-122 begins work if a filtration block has been provided.
+Line 116-133 begins work if a filtration block has been provided.
 At this point, `filtered_raw_data` has been initialized with the raw data, and (if method params were provided) has also been filtered down.

-Line 117 filters the rows of the raw data using an interesting approach.
-Each row is inflated to a Struct using `create_eval_context_for_row` (see line 231).
+Line 118 filters the rows of the raw data using an interesting approach.
+Each row is inflated to a Struct using `create_eval_context_for_row` (see line 255).
 Then the provided block is `instance_eval`'d against the Struct.
 Because the Struct was defined with attributes (that is, accessor methods) for each declared field name (from FilterTable::Factory#register_custom_property), you can use field names in the block, and each row-as-struct will be able to respond.

 _That just explained a major spooky side-effect for me._

-Lines 119-121 do something with stringification tracing.
+Lines 120-132 do something with stringification tracing.
 TODO.

-Finally, at line 124, the FilterTable::Table anonymous subclass is again used to construct a new instance, passing on the resource reference, the newly filtered raw data table, and the newly adjusted stringificatioon tracer.
+Finally, at line 135, the FilterTable::Table anonymous subclass is again used to construct a new instance, passing on the resource reference, the newly filtered raw data table, and the newly adjusted stringificatioon tracer.

 That new Table instance is returned, and thus `where` allows you to chain.